Guide for Parents

 Following most procedures, your child should be able to eat and drink normally afterwards.
 If there are any restrictions, the nurse caring for your child will inform you of these.

 Anaesthetics and some types of surgery can cause children to feel nauseated or vomit.
-The nursing staff will administer medications to relieve these symptoms as needed.
+Nursing staff will administer medications to relieve these symptoms as needed.

 Discharge from hospital usually occurs between 1 to 4 hours after leaving the Recovery Room.
 The timing depends upon the type of surgery and how well your child recovers from the anaesthetic.
 You will be provided with discharge instructions specific to your child.